alduouz/ml-journey/learning-log.md

 - Created GitHub repo: ml-journey
 - Committed initial README with roadmap and profile
 - Ready to start Python + Claude in Week 1

+## Week 1

+- Learned to generate and run Python code using Claude
+- Built 3 scripts: Hello World, Calculator, List Filter
+- Practiced prompting Claude to refactor and explain code
+- Feeling more confident in core syntax and Claude collaboration